-Whilst the application of this technology is obvious in regards to construction projects8, it’s specific use in FM is focused on the increased availability of data.
+Whilst the application of this technology is obvious in regards to construction projects8, it’s specific use in Facilities Management is focused on the increased availability of data.

-BIMM companies are collecting a large and varied range of building data, including heat-retention, energy use and noise penetration, which FM professionals can use to determine which on-site changes can result in a positive desired change.
+BIMM companies are collecting a large and varied range of building data, including heat-retention, energy use and noise penetration, which Facilities Management professionals can use to determine which on-site changes can result in a positive desired change.